tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 performance-metrics-attributes-packet:
 : A YANG grouping that contains the generic performance metrics and additional packet-specific metrics.

-> CHANGE NOTE: The module "ietf-te-packet-types" has been updated to add the following YANG identities and groupings.

 bandwidth-profile-type:
 : A base YANG identity for various bandwidth profiles specified in {{MEF_10.3}}, {{?RFC2697}} and {{?RFC2698}} that may be used to limit bandwidth utilization of packet flows (e.g., MPLS-TE LSPs).